 Day 2 Huang Shan (includes lunch)

 Climb up the mountain by Yungu cable car.

 Enjoy stunning views from several viewpoints such as Shixin Peak, Lion Peak and A Monkey Gaping at the sea.

 Lunch on top of the mountain

 After lunch, it's time for more spectacular views from Paiyun pavilio, Feilai Stone and Brightness Summit.

-Stay overnight at the hotel you've arranged in Huang Shan (at your own expense).
+Stay overnight at the hotel you've arranged located on the top of Mt.
+Huangshan (at your own expense).

 Day 3 Huang Shan-Hongcun-Downtown (includes lunch)